amandacdillon/ai-evals-course-2025/README.md

 - Running systematic evaluations on your chatbot
 - Analyzing results and identifying areas for improvement
 - Comparing different model configurations and prompting strategies

+### 02 - Homework 1 & 2

+In this section, you'll learn how to instrument your recipe chatbot to log traces to Braintrust with LiteLLM.
+From there, you'll learn how to use Braintrust to:

+- Optimize your system prompts
+- Build synthetic user queries
+- Perform error analysis using the open and axial coding methods introduced in the course -

 ## Dependencies